Ria424/developers-animatesdk-docs/Flash_object/Flash8.md

 #### Returns

-A Boolean value: true if one or more movie windows were open; false otherwise.
+`boolean`; A boolean value: true if one or more movie windows were open; false otherwise.

 #### Description

-Method; closes all the SWF files that were opened with Control > Test Movie.
+Method; Closes all the SWF files that were opened with Control > Test Movie.

 #### Example